-VART 2115 Drawing: Visual Thinking and (3,4,0) (E) Observation
+VART 2115 Drawing: Visual Thinking and (3,4,0) Observation

-Prerequisite: VART 1006 Introduction to Visual Arts II/Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 Drawing is the fundamental training for various visual arts subjects.
 It is a discipline that includes strategies for representing forms, movement and ideas through the mark-making medium.
 It is also a way to convey thoughts and believes through hand and mind coordination.
 While transforming the experience into drawing, students will obtain new interpretations of visual expressions, as the course focuses on strengthening students' visual perception and observation with the practice of traditional and contemporary drawing approaches.